MTBorg/aoc-2020/README.md

 # Advent of Code 2020

-Written functional (for the most part) javascript.
+Written in (for the most part) functional javascript.